hulu/GSAutomation/README.md

         // ...
     }

-To use some device-dependent logic, simply to something like:
+To use some device-dependent logic, simply do something like:

     var item = isPad() ? "iPad text" : "iPhone text";